terralang/terra/docs/getting-started.md

 Scoping Rules
 -------------

-Like any language, Terra has a set of rules for how it resolves symbos like the function name `add1` when it sees them in an expression.
-Because Terra code is nested inside of Lua code, these scoping rules are more complicated that a non-embedded langauge.
+Like any language, Terra has a set of rules for how it resolves symbols like the function name `add1` when it sees them in an expression.
+Because Terra code is nested inside of Lua code, these scoping rules are more complicated than in a non-embedded language.

 When the Terra compiler looks up a symbol like `add1` it first looks in the local (lexical) environment of the `terra` function.
 If it doesn't find the symbol, then it continues the search in the enclosing (Lua) environment using Lua's scoping rules for local/global variables.
 If the compiler finds a Lua value, then it converts it to a Terra value where possible.
 Let's look at a few examples: